-Lynch syndrome is the most common form of genetically determined colon cancer predisposition, accounting for 2% to 4% of all colorectal cancer cases.
-12,13,16,17 This hereditary syndrome results from germline mutations in DNA mismatch repair (MMR) genes (MLH1, MSH2, MSH6, and PMS2).
+Lynch syndrome is the most common form of genetically determined colon cancer predisposition, accounting for 2% to 4% of all colorectal cancer cases. ^{13,14,17,18} This hereditary syndrome results from germline mutations in DNA mismatch repair (MMR) genes (MLH1, MSH2, MSH6, and PMS2).
 Although identifying a germline mutation in an MMR gene through sequencing is definitive for Lynch syndrome, patients usually undergo selection by considering family history and performing an initial test on tumor tissue before sequencing.
-One of two different initial tests can be performed on colorectal cancer specimens to identify individuals who might have Lynch syndrome: 1) immunohistochemical analysis for MMR protein expression, which is often diminished because of mutation; or 2) analysis for microsatellite instability (MSI), which results from MMR deficiency and is detected as changes in the length of repetitive DNA elements in tumor tissue caused by the insertion or deletion of repeated units.18 Testing the BRAF gene for mutation is indicated when immunohistochemical analysis shows that MLH1 protein expression is absent in the tumor.
-The presence of a BRAF mutation indicates that MLH1 gene expression is down-regulated through somatic methylation of the promoter region of the gene and not through a germline mutation.18
+One of two different initial tests can be performed on colorectal cancer specimens to identify individuals who might have Lynch syndrome: 1) immunohistochemical analysis for MMR protein expression, which is often diminished because of mutation; or 2) analysis for microsatellite instability (MSI), which results from MMR deficiency and is detected as changes in the length of repetitive DNA elements in tumor tissue caused by the insertion or deletion of repeated units.19 Testing the BRAF gene for mutation is indicated when immunohistochemical analysis shows that MLH1 protein expression is absent in the tumor.
+The presence of a BRAF mutation indicates that MLH1 gene expression is down-regulated through somatic methylation of the promoter region of the gene and not through a germline mutation.19

 Many NCCN Member Institutions and other comprehensive cancer centers now perform immunohistochemistry (IHC) and sometimes MSI testing on all newly diagnosed colorectal and endometrial cancers regardless of family history to determine which patients should have genetic testing for Lynch syndrome.
-19-22 The cost effectiveness of this approach, referred to as universal or reflex testing, has been confirmed for colorectal cancer, and this approach has been endorsed by the Evaluation of Genomic Applications in Practice and Prevention (EGAPP) working group at the CDC.
-23-25 The US Multi-Society Task Force on Colorectal Cancer also recommends universal genetic testing of tumors of all patients with newly diagnosed colorectal cancer, as does the American Gastroenterological Association.
-26,27 The Cleveland Clinic recently reported on its experiences implementing such a universal screening approach.
-28 of 95.1% (95% CI, 89.8%-99.0%) and a specificity of 95.5% (95% CI, 94.7%-96.1%).
-This level of sensitivity was better than that of both the revised Bethesda and Jerusalem recommendations (testing all patients diagnosed with colorectal cancer at age <70 years31).
-While this new selective strategy failed to identify 4.9% of Lynch syndrome cases, it resulted in approximately 35% fewer tumors undergoing MMR testing than a universal approach.29
+20-23 The cost effectiveness of this approach, referred to as universal or reflex testing, has been confirmed for colorectal cancer, and this approach has been endorsed by the Evaluation of Genomic Applications in Practice and Prevention (EGAPP) working group at the CDC.
+24-26 The US Multi-Society Task Force on Colorectal Cancer also recommends universal genetic testing of tumors of all patients with newly diagnosed colorectal cancer, as does the American Gastroenterological Association.
+27,28 The Cleveland Clinic recently reported on its experiences implementing such a universal screening approach.
+29 identify individuals with Lynch syndrome.
+An infrastructure needs to be in place to handle the screening results in either case.
+A more detailed discussion is available in the NCCN Guidelines for Colorectal Cancer Screening (available at www.NCCN.org).